Inf1n1ty0/PositronWiki/Printers/Positron/Software/PrinterConfigs.md

 ## Sensorless Homing Sensitivity
 The Positron uses StallGuard sensorless homing for the X and Y axis.
 We've provided a 'middle of the road' setting as stock, but variations in the linear rails, bearings, lubricants, etc. may cause these setting to not work on your printer.
 Even if they do work, tuning your sensorless homing can improve the reliability and gentleness of the procedure.

 The `driver_SGTHRS` parameter in the `[tmc2209 stepper_x]` and `[tmc2209 stepper_y]` sections of `printer.cfg` determine the homing sensitivity for each axis.
-Our stocl value is `48`, but that can be increased to make it more sensitive (if the printer is crashing too hard into the endstops) or decreased to make it less sensitive (of ot triggers prematurely).
+Our stock value is `48`, but that can be increased to make it more sensitive (if the printer is crashing too hard into the endstops) or decreased to make it less sensitive (if it triggers prematurely).

 Alternatively, you can do a tune the sensitivities live using the Klipper console in Fluidd or KlipperScreen: